berkturetken/kubernetes-practices/README.md

 - [3.4](https://github.com/berkturetken/kubernetes-practices/tree/3.4/ping_pong)

 - Kustomize

   - Applying multiple files like we have been doing so far can get quite bothersome.
 We could also do the following: `k apply -f manifests/`
   - But let's focus on Kustomize!
 Kustomize is baked into kubectl.
   - We use Kustomize to define which files are meaningful for Kubernetes.
   - Place the _kustomization.yaml_ file to the root of the project and now we can deploy with the following command: `k apply -k .` With one command, we're done with the deployment!
   - Note that the k kustomize . command shows what Kustomize would do without applying it to the cluster.
   - A good Kustomization documentation: https://itnext.io/kubernetes-kustomize-cheat-sheet-8e2d31b74d8f

+- When you deploy an application to GKE cluster with Ingress enabled, it might take around 5 minutes to actually get the deployment done.
+Therefore, you might not see any address when you run `k get ing` for some time and get 404 or 502 even if the address is available.
+Hence, give it some time (e.g., ~6-7 minutes) for your application to be completely ready to reach.

 ## Info about Clusters and Contexts